top of page

 Prerequisites:

-Completion of 1 year of Costume + Fashion Design and instructor approval
+Completion of Costume & Fashion Design with a B or better both semesters AND instructor approval

 • Animation 1 - P